Medically reviewed on Mar 5, 2018

 When the biophysical profile is complete, your health care provider will likely discuss the results with you right away.

 Each area that's evaluated during a biophysical profile is given a score of 0 or 2 points, depending on whether specific criteria were met.
-A score can be given as soon as the biophysical activity is observed.
+A score can be given immediately.
 For example:

 - Fetal breathing.
 If your baby displays at least one episode of rhythmic breathing for 30 seconds or more within 30 minutes, 2 points will be given.
 If your baby's breathing doesn't meet the criteria, 0 points will be given.